Sanex

 Sanex is a brand of personal care products owned by Colgate-Palmolive.
-It is sold in European countries (including United Kingdom, Netherlands, Belgium, France, Spain, Portugal, Denmark, Greece, Poland, Norway and Croatia) and South Africa.
+It is sold in multiple European countries (including the United Kingdom, Ireland, the Netherlands, Belgium, France, Spain, Portugal, Denmark, Norway, Greece, Poland and Croatia) and in South Africa.

-In 2011, the brand was acquired by Colgate-Palmolive from Unilever for £580 million.
+History

+The Sanex brand was introduced by Sara Lee Corporation in 1984 with the launch of Sanex Shower Gel, a pioneer non-soap body cleanser.
+It was first introduced in Spain and subsequently expanded into other European markets, becoming the company's best-selling household and body care brand.

+Unilever acquired Sanex in 2009 as part of its purchase of the personal care division of Sara Lee Corporation.
+The European Commission required the brand's divestment on anti-trust grounds, and in 2011 it was sold to Colgate-Palmolive for £580 million (approximately $940 million in US dollars).
+Its sales in 2010 were €187 million ($265 million).

 Products

 Product lines include deodorant, shower gel, liquid hand soap and body, face and hand moisturisers.

 Controversy

-On August 19, 2025, A TV advert from Sanex shower gel which showed black skin as cracked and white skin as smooth has been banned for reinforcing a racial stereotype by the Advertising Standards Authority (ASA).
+On August 19, 2025, a TV advert for Sanex shower gel which showed cracked black skin and smooth white skin was banned in the United Kingdom by the Advertising Standards Authority for reinforcing a racial stereotype.